History of Maria Bartiromo in Timeline

 Maria Bartiromo

-Maria Bartiromo is an American conservative journalist, author, and news anchor.
-She is known for her work in financial reporting and currently hosts "Mornings with Maria" and "Maria Bartiromo's Wall Street" on Fox Business, as well as "Sunday Morning Futures With Maria Bartiromo" on Fox News.
-She is a prominent figure in business news and political commentary.
+Maria Bartiromo is an American journalist and author, recognized for her work in financial reporting and news anchoring.
+She currently hosts "Mornings with Maria" and "Maria Bartiromo's Wall Street" on Fox Business, and "Sunday Morning Futures With Maria Bartiromo" on Fox News.
+Her career has established her as a prominent figure in business news and conservative media.

 1933: Grandfather Immigrates to the US

 On September 11, 1967, Maria Sara Bartiromo was born.
-She would later become a prominent American conservative journalist, financial reporter, and news anchor.
+She is an American conservative journalist, author, financial reporter, and news anchor, currently hosting shows on Fox Business and Fox News.

 Others born on this day/year